gigasquid/gigasquid.github.io/source/_posts/2016-06-19-book-writing-for-the-busy-programmer.markdown

 Starting out with only my book idea, I spent some time looking at the best authoring tools out there.
 I knew that I wanted to able to write in an editor that I was comfortable in and in a terse format like Markdown.
 I also wanted to be able to use git for revision management.
 After searching, I settled on [Leanpub](https://leanpub.com/)

-Leanpub is a free service for authoring that has [git integration](https://leanpub.com/help/getting_started_sync_github) in [Markdown format](https://leanpub.com/help).
+Leanpub is a free service for authoring that has [Git integration](https://leanpub.com/help/getting_started_sync_github) in [Markdown format](https://leanpub.com/help).
 With it, I was able to write in my favorite text editor, (Emacs of course), commit and push my changes to my git repo, and then generate PDF and e-book formats.
 The multiple formats were important to me because it allowed me to share my chapters and get feedback.

 ## Tools for Feedback